Coastal pilot training

 We also require trainee coastal pilots to complete additional online courses to qualify for a restricted coastal pilot licence.

-These mandatory online courses, including our Under Keel Clearance Management (UKCM) system familiarisation course and the Advanced Fatigue Management training course, are available via the links below:
+These mandatory online courses, including our Under Keel Clearance Management (UKCM) system familiarisation course and the Fatigue Management Awareness training course, are available via the links below: